DataCorrupted/peter-site/content/post/homeward.md

 My friends just came back from their 5-week trip to UCB.
 We joked, you got to pick the dinner, as we are not sure which one you miss the most.

-**Hotpot** of course.
+**Hotpot**, of course.
 Spicy kind.

 To be honest I am a little bit against hotpot.
 Because you cannot put everything into a pot and call it a meal.
 I believe every kind of food deserves a special cuisine that fits them, not put together and mixed with each other.
 Another thing I must go against is spicy.
+I will firmly stand against it for a long time, like forever.
-It's so strong that it covers other flavors.
-Leaving nothing but spicy itself, like a fire.
+It's so strong that it covers any other flavors, leaving nothing but spicy itself, like a fire.
-Making me feel anything is pointless if it's spicy.
+It makes me feel pointless about anything that is spicy.
 After all, what's the point of tasting them if they just taste like anything else.

 Anyway, they picked hotpot.
-We had a great time and I had a lot of spicy meat.
+We had a great time and I had a lot of spicy beef.
 That was a memorable night for me.

 For my stomach, that's a whole different story.
 Got so unconformable that I barely ate anything the next day.
 From then on, I decided to never have spicy hotpot anymore.
+Many spicy foods also went up the blacklist.
 I would refuse my friends' invitation no matter what.

 Yet, it's hard to avoid spicy things in Shanghai.
-Even in ShanghaiTech's canteen when I order chicken I got spicy ones because the cook did that by default.
+Even in ShanghaiTech's canteen when I order chicken I got spicy ones because the cook did that _by default_.
-(Later I learned that the cook came from Sichuan, for god's sake.)
+(Later I learned that the cook came from Sichuan, oh for god's sake, we really should ban cooks that heavily rely on spicy sauce from entering kitchen.)
 Hotpot is everywhere that you can barely avoid.
 **Both eating in ShanghaiTech or out is hard.**
 So hard that I can actually lose weight in Shanghai.